lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 3.2.
 The default results view will probably include a sky image, but since there were no images simulated for DP0.3 (catalogs only), it will be all black.
-At upper right, click on "Bi-View Tables" to display only the default xy plot and the results table.
+Click on the "hamburger icon" (three lines in a box) at the upper left of the screen and scroll down to "Results Layout" and select "Tables and Coverage Charts" option.
+Click on "Active Chart" to switch between the blank "Coverage" tab and the "Active Chart Tab".

 3.3.
 The plot of declination versus right ascension shows how the object moves on the sky over the 10-year LSST.
-Click on the settings icon in the plot panel and in the plot parameters pop-up window, under "Trace Options" next to "Color Map" enter ``midPointMjdTai``, and from the drop-down menu for "Color Scale" choose "Rainbow".
+Click on the settings icon (single gear) in the plot panel and in the plot parameters pop-up window, under "Trace Options" next to "Color Map" enter ``midPointMjdTai``, and from the drop-down menu for "Color Scale" choose "Rainbow".
 Click "Apply" and then "Close".